Why do people go to Palolem, Goa?

 There are a lot of beaches in Goa that are perfect for getting some sun.
 Goa is a beach destination, so unlike the rest of India.
 It’s famous for beaches like Calangute, Baga, Anjuna, Majorda, Colva, Vagator and many more.
 But Palolem tops the list.
 Perfect for budget travelling, this crescent shaped beach with turquoise waters at the South end of Goa, India looks like an earthly replica of the moon.

 The nearest train station to Palolem is Canacona.
-Accessible by train, taxi or bus from Dabolim airport, Palolem is a perfect mix of everything, from beaches to water sports, from food to drink, from slow lunches and dinners to crazy nightlife.
+Accessible by train, taxi or bus from Dabolim airport, Palolem is a perfect mix of everything, from beaches to water sports, from amazing Goa food to feni and other drinks, from slow lunches and dinners to crazy nightlife.

 If you’re looking for a quiet family vacation, the North end of Palolem is perfect.
 The North end also has a flatter sea bed compared to the South, making it safer for swimming.
 If you’re looking for nightlife, the South end of Palolem is your choice.
 Palolem is also a decent drive from Leopard Valley where the crazy parties are held.
 Hostels and cheaper shacks are a plenty on the South end, while better quality shacks and hotels cover the North end.